NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Representative Target Sample

 \subsection{Variability Simulations}

 To define realistic time-dependent spot filling factors\footnote{We define ``spot covering fraction'' as the fraction of the total stellar photosphere covered by spots, and ``spot filling factor'' as the fraction of the projected stellar disk (visible hemisphere) covered by spots.} for use in our simulated datasets, we performed variability simulations using the \texttt{spotter} package \citep{Garcia2025}.
 We adopted a $1\%$ peak-to-peak variability amplitude in the \pandora{} VISDA bandpass as a representative variability level, based on typical photometric modulation seen in active low-mass stars \citep{McQuillan2014, Newton2016, Rackham2018, Rackham2019}.
+For context, Table~4 of \citet{Boyle2026} reports a mean variability amplitude of 0.3\% for stars in \pandora{}'s primary target list in the \tess{} bandpass, which probes redder wavelengths than VISDA and therefore generally shows lower amplitudes for the same spot coverage.
 Rather than exploring detailed stellar surface structure, our goal with these simulations was to use a simplified set of spot sizes and distributions that, for a representative variability amplitude, generate a plausible range of time-dependent spot filling factors that span the parameter space relevant for \pandora{} observations.

 We computed spot--photosphere contrasts using \texttt{pandora-sat}\footnote{\url{https://github.com/PandoraMission/pandora-sat}} with the adopted stellar parameters and VISDA bandpass sensitivity curve, yielding values of 0.28 for K dwarfs and 0.38 for M dwarfs.
-Spots were modeled as circular features with fixed angular radii of either $2\degr$ (solar-like) or 7$\degr$ (giant), distributed isotropically over the stellar surface (i.e., uniformly in surface area).
-We assume an edge-on stellar inclination of $i_\star = 90^\circ$.
+Spots were modeled as circular features with fixed angular radii of either $2\degr$ (solar-like) or 7$\degr$ (giant), distributed isotropically over the stellar surface (i.e., uniformly over the surface area).
+We assume an edge-on stellar inclination of $i_\star = 90^\circ$ as a representative case, as transiting exoplanet host stars are geometrically biased toward high stellar inclinations \citep{Hirano2014, Mazeh2015}.
 Limb-darkening coefficients were obtained from the ExoCTK tool \citep{Bourque2021, Bourque2022} using a top-hat bandpass over 0.4--0.7\,$\micron$ and a quadratic law.